Drop in a dataset and JITM will train, evaluate, explain and host a model for you. No ML expertise needed.

 Yes.
 Every dataset and model is scoped to your account and stored in encrypted object storage.
 Data is never shared between users and never used to train shared models.
 MCP agents authenticate via OAuth with short-lived sessions tied to your identity, so no long-lived secrets are stored in agent configs.
 For programmatic access, scoped Personal Access Tokens (per-model or account-level) can be rotated or revoked at any time.

-Free gets Phase 1 XGBoost models for quick experiments.
-Builder adds Phase 2 deep training with a wider hyperparameter search on the full dataset.
-Pro and Enterprise unlock the multi-family ensemble (XGBoost, LightGBM, GLM, TabM, plus CatBoost when beneficial) combined via 5-fold cross-validation, an OOF tournament between weighted blending, a stacked meta-learner and Caruana hill-climb that picks the best aggregator on your data, and SHAP explainability.
-Enterprise raises the trial budget and trains each fold across three random seeds (vs two on Pro) for lower-variance predictions.
+Free gets Phase 1 XGBoost models for quick experiments, which is enough to prove the idea.
+Pro adds Phase 2 deep training on your full dataset: the multi-family ensemble (XGBoost, LightGBM, GLM, TabM, plus CatBoost when beneficial) combined via 5-fold cross-validation, and an OOF tournament between weighted blending, a stacked meta-learner and Caruana hill-climb that picks the best aggregator on your data.
+Scale raises the trial budget and adds JITM Evergreen, which watches your live models for drift and retrains them against fresh ground truth, promoting a challenger only when you approve it.
+Enterprise is sales-led: custom limits, custom drift policies, hands-on onboarding and a named contact.

 Product updates, engineering deep dives, and announcements.